-- The event will be held at Calvert Radio Aero Modellers Society flying field, Bourke’s Road West, Calvert (approximately 25 km west of Ipswich, Queensland, Australia).
+- The last event was held at Calvert Radio Aero Modellers Society flying field, Bourke’s Road West, Calvert (approximately 25 km west of Ipswich, Queensland, Australia).

 - Regististration for this event has now closed.

-The Airborne Delivery Challenge is open to high-school age students from around the world.
-Registration has now closed.
+The 2016 Airborne Delivery Challenge was open to high-school age students from around the world.

 UAV Challenge Airborne Delivery